Mailchimp app

 Depending on your Mailchimp settings you may come across a contact in Mailchimp whose activity looks like the one below, where they are both opted-in AND opted-out:

-Schrödinger's consent??
-Confusing right?
 Not to worry!
-The important thing here is that it doesn't effect the Beacon to Mailchimp integration.
+This is expected behaviour, and the important thing here is that it doesn't affect the Beacon to Mailchimp integration.

 Mailchimp has a couple of different ways of managing subscriber preferences;

-You will only ever see the above situation if you're currently using the latter.
+You will only ever see the situation above if you're currently using #2; the GDPR Marketing preferences.

 Did this answer your question?